 9. The Cuban Missile Crisis lasted more than just 13 days.

 Yes, it was 13 days from when Bundy showed Kennedy the incriminating U-2 photographs to Radio Moscow’s announcement of Khrushchev’s decision to remove the missiles, and the number has been drilled into history with Robert Kennedy’s posthumous memoir “Thirteen Days” and the 2000 motion picture of the same name.
 But even though the world breathed a sigh of relief after the news of that 13th day, the tense situation did not suddenly abate.
 The U.S. military remained on its highest state of alert for three more weeks as it monitored the removal of the missiles.

 10. Although the Kennedy administration thought all the Soviet nukes were gone, they weren’t.

 President Kennedy, satisfied with Soviet assurances that all nuclear weapons had been removed, lifted the Cuban blockade on November 20, 1962.
-Recently unearthed Soviet documents have revealed, however, that while Khrushchev dismantled the medium- and intermediate-range missiles known to the Kennedy administration, he left approximately 100 tactical nuclear weapons—of which the Americans were unaware for decades—for possible use in repelling invading forces.
+Recently unearthed Soviet documents have revealed, however, that while Khrushchev dismantled the medium- and intermediate-range missiles known to the Kennedy administration, he left approximately 100 tactical nuclear weapons—of which the Americans were unaware—for possible use in repelling any invading U.S. forces.
 Khrushchev had intended to train the Cubans and transfer the missiles to them, as long as they kept their presence a secret.
-Soviet concerns about whether Castro could be trusted with the weapons mounted, however, and they finally removed the last of the nuclear warheads from Cuba on December 1, 1962.
+Soviet concerns about whether Castro could be trusted with the weapons mounted, however, and the Soviets finally removed the last of the nuclear warheads from Cuba on December 1, 1962.